-If an administrator account is used to remove VueScan, the global registration info will be removed, otherwise the registration info for the user removing VueScan will be removed.
+If an administrator account is used to remove VueScan, the global registration information will be removed, otherwise the registration information for the user removing VueScan will be removed.

 On Windows and Mac OS X, the VueScan Photoshop plugin will be removed, the TWAIN data source will be removed and the registry will be cleaned up.

 On Windows, any device drivers that VueScan installed will be removed.

 To remove VueScan 9.5.85 or earlier on Mac OS X, click on the VueScan icon in the Applications folder with the right mouse button and choose “Move to Trash.
 Then drag the VueScan icon out of the dock.

 To remove VueScan 9.5.85 or earlier on Linux, just delete it - no other files are installed.

 When you uninstall VueScan on Windows, it will also remove your registration information from the system.

 You need to manually remove the registration information on Mac OS X and Linux.

 On Mac OS X, delete these two files:

 2) /Users/Shared/.vuescanrc (if it exists)